giorgosp/root-prefetch-benchmarks/README.md

 i.e.  alternating between reads with standard or async prefetch and using a TTreeCache of either 100mb or 0.

 For the benchmarks, all entries of the Tree are read, in entry-wise order. i.e. The first entry of all branches will be read, then the second entry of all branches, etc.

+## Output
+The benchmark macro produces pretty output of the measurements, however multiple outputs of the benchmarks can be saved to a file, `out.txt` and the `avg.sh` script can be used like `./avg.sh out.txt` to parse the pretty printed output and calculate the average times for the benchmarks.

 ## Results